-Scotland's Covid passports no longer needed in domestic settings
+Scotland's Covid passports 'switched off' for domestic settings

 He said that given Monday's change in guidance on asymptomatic testing, and the ending of universal testing, "it would not longer be appropriate for Covid Status Certification to be used domestically."

-He added that the guidance on the Scottish government website would be changed, with the domestic function of the app to be witched off "shortly at a date to be agreed in line with the rest of the UK."
+He added that the guidance on the Scottish government website would be changed, with the domestic function of the app to be switched off "shortly at a date to be agreed in line with the rest of the UK".